apache/accumulo-website/_docs-2/configuration/files.md

 ### Compactor

 Contains a list of hosts where [Compactor] processes should run.
-While only one host is needed, it is recommended that multiple Compactors are run for improved external compaction performace.
+While only one host is needed, it is recommended that multiple Compactors are run for improved external compaction performance.

 [Garbage Collector]: {% durl getting-started/design#garbage-collector %}
 [Manager]: {% durl getting-started/design#manager %}